opencv/opencv/modules/ml/doc/k_nearest_neighbors.rst

     :param updateBase: Specifies whether the model is trained from scratch (``update_base=false``), or it is updated using the new training data (``update_base=true``).
 In the latter case, the parameter ``maxK`` must not be larger than the original value.

 The method trains the K-Nearest model.
-It follows the conventions of the generic :ocv:func:`CvStataModel::train` approach with the following limitations:
+It follows the conventions of the generic :ocv:func:`CvStatModel::train` approach with the following limitations:

 * Only ``CV_ROW_SAMPLE`` data layout is supported.
 * Input variables are all ordered.